p0lyw0lf/nixos-rebuild-bug-repro/README.md

-# Reproducing A Bug In `nixos-rebuild-ng`
+# Reproducing A Bug In `nixos-rebuild`

-The bug: `nixos-rebuild-ng` has trouble in the reexec step when deploying to target hosts of a different architecture than the build host; it seems to run that step on the build host instead of the target host.
+The bug: `nixos-rebuild` has trouble in the reexec step when deploying to target hosts of a different architecture than the build host; it seems to run that step on the build host instead of the target host, and also with `nixos-rebuild-ng`?

 These instructions will walk through getting an aarch64 VM running on an x86_64 machine to reproduce this bug.